menandmice/micetro_docs/guides/implementation/webapp_custom_links.rst

       systemctl restart mmws

 .. note::
-    The MMWS service always needs to be restarted after changes to the links.
+    The MMWS service always needs to be restarted after changes to its preferences file.